Master’s Degree in Semiconductor Manufacturing Requirements

 Materials Science and Engineering 121 (Materials Science of Semiconductors)

 Students in the specialization of semiconductor manufacturing who have been undergraduates or graduates at UCLA and who have already taken some of the required courses may substitute electives for these courses.
-However, no courses taken while not enrolled in the specialization may be counted toward the 10-course requirement for the degree.
-A program of study encompassing the course requirements must be submitted to the graduate adviser for approval before the end of the student’s first quarter in residence.
+However, no courses taken while not enrolled in the semiconductor manufacturing specialization may be counted toward the 10-course requirement for the degree.
+A program of study encompassing the course requirements must be submitted to the research adviser for approval before the end of the student’s first quarter in residence.

 All master’s degree candidates are required to enroll in Chemical Engineering 299 during each quarter of residence.